Mamoru Miyano: 1992–2008: Early roles and musical breakthrough

 Miyano portrayed a boy in a flashback in Tokusou Exceedraft.
 In 2001, he debuted as a voice actor in the live action teen drama Caitlin's Way.
 He voiced Riku in the Japanese version of the video game Kingdom Hearts, reprising the role in Kingdom Hearts: Chain of Memories and the remake Kingdom Hearts Re:Chain of Memories as well as Kingdom Hearts II.
 His first anime role was in Shin Megami Tensei: Devil Children - Light & Dark.
 Other voice roles included Kiba in the anime series Wolf's Rain, The Prince of Tennis Musical as Tetsu Ishida, and Light Yagami in Death Note.
 For his performance as Yagami, he was nominated for two awards at the inaugural Seiyuu Awards: "Best Lead Actor" and "Best New Actor".
 He made his film debut in The Prince of Tennis.

 Miyano made his singing debut, releasing his first single, "Kuon" (久遠), under the King Records label on May 28, 2007.
 "Kuon" debuted at #47 on the Oricon charts, being used as the theme song for the finale of anime series Kōtetsu Sangokushi.
 He released a duet with Romi Park, entitled "Fight", which debuted at # 73 on the Oricon chart on June 13, 2007.
 He voiced Setsuna F. Seiei, the main character in Mobile Suit Gundam 00, winning his first award, "Best Voice Actor", at the 2008 Tokyo International Anime Fair for his portrayal of Seiei and Yagami.

 On June 4, 2008, he released his second single, "Discovery", used as the opening theme for the video game Fushigi Yūgi: Suzaku Ibun.
 The song debuted at # 24 on the Oricon chart.
 In August, Miyano released the character single "Soup/Hakosora", entitled "Mamoru Miyano Comes Across Setsuna F. Seiei" (宮野真守 come across 刹那・F・セイエイ), debuting at # 18.
 In December, he released his third single, "...Kimi e" (...君へ), which also debuted at # 18.
 That year, Miyano reprised the role of Seiei for the second season of Mobile Suit Gundam 00, for which he won his first Seiyuu Award and another for the role of Hakugen Rikuson in Kōtetsu Sangokushi.
-He also voiced Zero Kiryu and Ichiru Kiryu in Vampire Knight and Vampire Knight Guilty, Death The Kid in the anime Soul Eater, Tamaki Suoh in the anime version of Ouran High School Host Club, Rintaro Okabe in Steins Gate, Ling Yao in Fullmetal Alchemist: Brotherhood, Oda Nobunaga in Nobunaga the Fool, Rin Matsuoka in Free!, and Osamu Dazai in Bungou Stray Dogs.
+He also voiced Zero Kiryu and Ichiru Kiryu in Vampire Knight and Vampire Knight Guilty, Death The Kid in the anime Soul Eater, Tamaki Suoh in the anime version of Ouran High School Host Club, Rintaro Okabe (Hououin Kyoma) in Steins Gate, Ling Yao in Fullmetal Alchemist: Brotherhood, Oda Nobunaga in Nobunaga the Fool, Rin Matsuoka in Free!, and Osamu Dazai in Bungou Stray Dogs.
 Miyano also appeared on-camera, including a guest spot on the 2008 drama The Quiz Show.